14 Sources

 Source: Kotaku

-While the trial has been paused, the Wikimedia Foundation has not entirely abandoned the idea of using AI to enhance Wikipedia's accessibility.
-They emphasized that any future implementation of AI-generated summaries would involve editor participation and oversight 4.
-The foundation remains committed to exploring ways to make Wikipedia content more accessible to readers with different reading levels, but stressed that human editors will continue to play a pivotal role in determining what information appears on the platform 35.
+While the AI summary trial has been halted, the Wikimedia Foundation has not entirely abandoned the idea of using AI to enhance Wikipedia's accessibility.
+They plan to continue exploring ways to make content more accessible to readers with different reading levels, but with a renewed focus on involving human editors in the process 25.

 3 Sources